rlabduke/lab_scripts/rsync_pdb/README.md

 Pipe to a file to save it, or pipe through "sort -R" if you want them in random order for some reason.

 Note the odd file format: PDB supplies 1UBQ as "pdb1ubq.ent.gz", not 1UBQ.pdb.gz as might have been expected.
 Also note the directory structure: the PDBs are organized into directores by the MIDDLE TWO characters of their 4-character label.

+As of Steven leaving the lab, the muscle mirrors are at /home/smlewis/Desktop/PDB_mirror and were updated.
+Note the whole_PDB_as_FORMATgz pair (PDB and CIF) are the actual mirrors.
+The one ending in CIF is gunzipped cifs and is months old, but may be useful for Steven so he left it.

+The scripts are at /home/smlewis/Desktop/PDB_mirror/rsync_pdb and were updated to reflect the current paths.